AaqifTechExplorer/text-encoder-and-decoder/README.md

 # Hi this is my first project on github.<br>
-# In this project you can encode and also decode any text by the rules given below.<br>
+In this project you can encode and also decode any text by the rules given below.<br>
-# I hope you will like my project<br>
+I hope you will like my project<br>
-# THANK YOU.<br>
+THANK YOU.<br>
-Here is the rules.
+Here is the rules.<br>
     "a" = "g"<br>
     "b" = "l"<br>
     "c" = "k"<br>